 How Are Children's Spinal Problems Treated?

 The first thing your chiropractor will do is to conduct a careful and thorough evaluation of your child's spine.
-Most chiropractors are trained to evaluate pediatric spinal problems and will use gentle, specific skills to identify, evaluate, and treat any involved spinal areas.
+Many chiropractors are trained to evaluate pediatric spinal problems and will use gentle, specific skills to identify, evaluate, and adjust any involved spinal areas.

 Spinal adjustments for infants and young children involve very light finger-tip adjustments to correct malfunctioning spinal structures.
-A light spinal adjustment, using no more than two pounds of pressure, is usually sufficient to restore mobility to spinal joints which have become locked and are causing interference with the normal function of the nervous system.
-Most adjustments make a "popping" sound when the spinal joints are moved, however this sound is not always heard when children's spines are adjusted.
+A light spinal adjustment, using very low pressure, is usually sufficient to restore proper spinal function to spinal joints which have become locked and are causing interference with the normal function of the nervous system.
+Some adjustments may make a "popping" sound when the spinal joints are moved, however this sound is not always heard when children's spines are adjusted.

 How Many Treatments Are Required?